New Build Lawn Guide: Fixing Builder-Grade Soil and Thin Grass

 Understanding Builder-Grade Soil and Its Drawbacks

-When moving into a new home, many homeowners are excited to establish their dream lawns.
+When moving into a new home, many homeowners are excited to establish their dream lawns, but fixing the lawn on a new home can present significant challenges.
 However, a significant challenge often stands in the way: builder-grade soil.
 This soil often lacks the quality and nutrients needed for healthy grass growth, which can be affected by various factors.
 Understanding its drawbacks is crucial.

-- Defining Builder-Grade Soil: Builder-grade soil often contains a large proportion of clay, debris, and chemicals that can hinder lawn growth.
+- Defining Builder-Grade Soil: Builder-grade soil often contains clay, debris, and chemicals that hinder lawn growth.
 This soil often compacts easily, leading to poor drainage and unavailable nutrients for plants.

 - Cost-Cutting Measures: Builders often choose low-quality soil to cut costs.
 This saves money but leaves homeowners with poor lawn conditions, which can be diagnosed effectively.

-- Adverse Effects: The poor quality of builder-grade soil adversely affects lawn establishment and growth.
+- Adverse Effects: Builder-grade soil quality adversely affects lawn establishment and growth.
 Thin grass, bare patches, and uneven water distribution can plague a landscape that should be thriving.

 Before construction begins, communication with your builder is key to ensuring your lawn has the right foundation.
 Advocating for high-quality topsoil can set the stage for a healthier lawn.

-- Proactive Communication: Don’t wait until it’s too late; express your need for quality soil upfront.
+- Proactive Communication: Don’t wait; express your need for quality soil upfront.
 Builders often aim to complete projects quickly, and being vocal about your requirements can help you avoid future troubles.

 - Topsoil Specifications: Specify that you want 4-6 inches of high-quality topsoil.
 This layer is crucial for fostering a vibrant lawn and will promote better root growth and water retention.